jitsi/jitsi-meet-spot/README.md

 - Spot-Remotes and Spot-TVs only works together when they use the same server configuration
 - Spot-TV currently supports latest Chrome only
-- Spot-Remotes is full-featured in Chrome but also supports mobile browsers, Safari, Firefox.
+- Spot-Remotes are full-featured in Chrome but also supports reduced functionality in mobile browsers, Safari, and Firefox.

 ## Contributing